calcit-lang/calcit-lang.org/content/intro.md

 * Immutable Data

 Values and states are represented in different data structures, which is the semantics from functional programming.
-Internally it's [`im` in Rust](https://crates.io/crates/im) and custom [finger trees](https://github.com/calcit-lang/ternary-tree.ts) in JavaScript.
+Internally it's [im](https://crates.io/crates/im) in Rust and a custom [finger tree](https://github.com/calcit-lang/ternary-tree.ts) in JavaScript.

 * Lisp(Code is Data)

-Calcit-js was designed based on experiences from ClojureScript, with a bunch of built macros.
-It offer similar experience with ClojureScript.
-So Calcit offers much power via macros, while keeps its core simple.
+Calcit-js was designed based on experiences from ClojureScript, with a bunch of builtin macros.
+It offers similar experiences to ClojureScript.
+So Calcit offers much power via macros, while keeping its core simple.

 * Indentations

-With the bundler command, Calcit code can be written like a indentation-based language.
+With `bundle_calcit` command, Calcit code can be written as an indentation-based language.
 So you don't have to match parentheses like in Clojure.
 It also means now you need to handle indentations very carefully.

 * Hot code swapping

-Calcit was built with how swapping in mind.
-Combined with [calcit-editor](https://github.com/calcit-lang/editor), it watches changes by default, and re-runs program on updates.
-For calcit-js, it works with Vite and Webpack to reload.
-Learning from Elm, ClojureScript and React.
+Calcit was built with hot swapping in mind.
+Combined with [calcit-editor](https://github.com/calcit-lang/editor), it watches code changes by default, and re-runs program on updates.
+For calcit-js, it works with Vite and Webpack to reload, learning from Elm, ClojureScript and React.

 ### Eco-system